-The consultations undertaken by the Steering Group showed that residents of the NA were firmly opposed to any new housing development, given the adjacent and nearby large-scale developments.
+The consultations undertaken by the Steering Group showed that residents of the NA were firmly opposed to any new housing development, given the development of Kingsbrook.
 While this is a genuine concern, the NP recognises that some small housing additions may be desirable.
 However, if such development were to take place, residents expressed desires that: